 This website is part of an extended research project for an upcoming book on Habitat Forum and the associated UN conference in Vancouver, 1976.
 Were you at Habitat?
 Please leave comments and memories here.

 NOTE: Plaque unveiling in honour of Alan Clapp this Thursday, October 24, 1 pm at 1290 Cartwright Street on Granville Island.
 The Granville Island Business and Community Association is honouring Alan for his role in the inception of Granville Island.
 Please join us!
 And join us for lunch afterward at the Granville Island Hotel.
 More details here.

 RIP Al Clapp February 10, 1930 – April 9, 2013.

 For those who knew Al, a profile of him can be read here, and please sign the online guest book at his obituary here.
 His obituary in the Globe and Mail is here.
-Also the public is invited to attend a celebration of his life at the Granville Island Hotel on Sunday May 5, attended by many of Al’s friends and colleagues from his time at BCTV, Granville Island, Habitat Forum and beyond.
+There was a celebration of his life at the Granville Island Hotel on Sunday May 5, attended by many of Al’s friends and colleagues from his time at BCTV, Granville Island, Habitat Forum and beyond.

-Al, you were a good friend and will be missed.
+You were a good friend, Al, and will be missed.
 For those who didn’t know Al Clapp, you may not know that Habitat Forum would never have happened without his unhesitating vision and dogged determination.

 I’d also like to reassure all those who sent messages in to Al Clapp that they were all read to him.
 He was thrilled to hear from you all.
 Thanks so much for writing in.